jackyhuynh/MyDevKB/documents/testing-software-document/unit-testing.md

 – Ignore the specifications — use the code to select test cases

 ## Errors:
-- Errors are create by human daily
+- Errors are created by human daily
 - While correctness attempts to establish that the program is error free, testing attempts to find if there are any errors in it.
 - Thus, completeness of testing does not necessarily demonstrate that a program is